intercom/intercom-android/README.md

 ## How does the in-app messenger work?

 Intercom allows you to send messages to your users while also enabling your users send messages to you.
-If you have a dedicated button in your app that you wish to hook the new message composer up to, you can control Intercom's messaging UI via the `Intercom.client().dislplayMessageComposer();` and `Intercom.client().displayConversationList();` methods.
+If you have a dedicated button in your app that you wish to hook the new message composer up to, you can control Intercom's messaging UI via the `Intercom.client().displayMessageComposer();` and `Intercom.client().displayConversationList();` methods.
 More information on messaging with Intercom for Android can be found [here](http://docs.intercom.io/Install-on-your-mobile-product/configuring-intercom-for-android#messaging).

 ## What about events, push notifications, company and user data?